"What does S3 mean?"

 To request a free trial, please contact us (see footer).

-"What if I don't have space for an S3 Balance® class?"
+"Do we need a lot of space for an S3 Balance® class?"

 "Will implementing S3 Balance® increase liability?"